Skip to Main Content

 Local Expertise

-Knowledge of Chinese production workflows, local equipment suppliers, and acoustic challenges across Beijing, Shanghai, and major studio facilities.
+We know Chinese production workflows, local gear suppliers, and the acoustic challenges across Beijing, Shanghai, and the major studio sites.

 On Location